DataDog/hiring-engineers/answers.md

 Response:
 >-bash: /bin/trace-agent: No such file or directory.

 Noticed the `go` directory in Finder, after exiting out of Agent and Terminal.
 Looked at `go` directory in Finder and opened Trace Agent by double-clicking icon.

-Tracer started.
+Tracer started:

 <img src="img/4/apm_3.png"/>

+Tracer tracking:

 <img src="img/4/apm_4.png"/>

-* **Bonus Question**: What is the difference between a Service and a Resource?
+**Bonus Question**: What is the difference between a Service and a Resource?

     The difference is that a service is "a set of processes" that do the same thing, but a resource is "a particular action for a service."